tizianodeg/gruenbeck_softliQ_SC/info.md

 ## Configuration

-It supports the UI the config flow, after adding the integration in the Setting - Integration ribbon, you will be asked to supply the IP-Address of your device.
+It supports the UI the config flow, after adding the integration in the Setting - Integration ribbon, you will be asked to supply a name and the IP-Address of your device.
-This is all what is needed to define.

 ## Current limitations
-1. Only english language is supported.
 1. Only reading values is implemented
-1. Total Flow and Salt Consumption is not supported by SC18
 1. Not all available sensors are displayed

 ## Available Sensors: